Page 4: Geekier Features, Buying Advice, and Article Changelog

 There is no one system that makes sense for every scenario.
 For most folks in most homes, though, it’s hard to look past the TP-Link Deco right now.
 At less than $250 for a 3-unit system, it performs well and TP-Link has been very aggressive at adding features with regular software updates.
 It’s not the fastest unit, though, so if high speed and efficiency are top-of-mind for you, it’s worth expanding your budget and looking upwards.

-Both eero and Linksys Velop are worth considering, especially given eero’s new hardware that keeps the feature set and performance very high while keeping the costs down.
+Both eero and Linksys Velop are worth considering, especially given both eero and Velop’s new hardware that keeps the feature set and performance very high while keeping the costs down.
 Tri-band units are definitely more efficient, but they bring the cost up quite a bit.
-It’s worth noting that the Velop currently comes in one form-factor, and that’s the unit that has three radios (tri-band) and two ethernet ports.
-A Velop three-pack is currently $429. eero comes in a few different configurations.
-For $349 you get a tri-band 2nd gen eero base station and two dual-band eero Beacons that plug right into your wall outlets.
-To get an eero setup that’s similar to the Velop with three tri-band units currently costs $466.
+Velop now comes in two form-factors, the original, tri-band Velop three-pack is currently $451 and the new dual-band three-pack is $295. eero comes in a few different configurations.
+For $399 you get a tri-band 2nd gen eero base station and two dual-band eero Beacons that plug right into your wall outlets.
+To get an eero setup that’s similar to the Velop with three tri-band units currently costs $499.

 The NETGEAR Orbi is worth considering, too, especially if you have a very long distance to cover between satellites.
 In our tests, the AC3000 Orbi with its 4×4 backhaul radio was able to reach a satellite 125-feet and two buildings away and still maintain a rock solid transfer at over 110Mbps in both directions.
-While the Orbi doesn’t yet support Ethernet backhaul, each unit does have 4 Ethernet ports, which can be handy if you’ve got more than one thing to plug into either your router or a satellite.
-[Update: OrbiOS 126.96.36.199 and 188.8.131.52 introduced Ethernet backhaul along with a torrent of reports about stability issues relating to Wi-Fi backhaul, many of which we have experienced in our test environment, too.
-We are suspending our testing of Orbi pending further updates.]
+Orbi now has preliminary support for Ethernet backhaul, and each unit does has 4 Ethernet ports, which can be handy if you’ve got more than one thing to plug into either your router or a satellite.
+[Update: OrbiOS 22.214.171.124 continues to provide stability to their addition of Ethernet Backhaul, but some lingering issues remain.]

 If you’re into the geekier details of your network, Ubiquiti’s AmpliFi HD is an option to consider.
 The AmpliFi iOS app currently has the most-detailed data available in terms of who is connected to your Wi-Fi network, and how.
 With it’s 3×3 radios, too, the AmpliFi HD has the ability to outperform some of the other systems, depending upon your specific scenario.